Marker Logo

 this page online

-Santiago de Cuba.
+Today Siboney is a town in Cuba east of the Santiago de Cuba.
 In 1898 Siboney and the nearby village of Daiquiri were locations where American forces came ashore in the Spanish-American War.
 It was also the location of a farm where Fidel Castro and his men gathered shortly before the attack on the Moncada barracks, which is widely regarded as the start of the Cuban Revolution.

 Location.
 24° 33.127′ N, 81° 47.579′ W. Marker is in Key West, Florida, in Monroe County.
-Marker is at the intersection of Catherine Street and Margaret Street, on the left when traveling west on Catherine Street.
+It is at the intersection of Catherine Street and Margaret Street, on the left when traveling west on Catherine Street.
 Touch for map.
 Marker is at or near this postal address: 900 Catherine St, Key West FL 33040, United States of America.
 Touch for directions.

 El Siboney Marker (mounted on the wall to the right of the front door) image.
 Click for full size.

-Photographed By Darren Jefferson Clay, March 21, 2024
+Photographed by Darren Jefferson Clay, March 21, 2024

 2. El Siboney Marker (mounted on the wall to the right of the front door)